Major General (ret) Bernard (Burn) Loeffke

 In retirement, Burn went back to school to become a physician associate and then served as a medical volunteer in third world countries.
 Burn has served in the combat zones of Africa and the jungles of Latin America, armed with bandages and whatever medical gear was available, and has risked his life and health with no interest in recognition.

 The Friendship Fund

 In 1995, Burn started the Friendship Fund at his alma mater, West Point, and dedicated it in honor of Larry Morford (see story below), an outstanding warrior who helped save Burn’s life in combat.
-The Fund seeks to expose cadets to a potentially threatening world outside their walls and to encourage them to learn other languages, to appreciate other viewpoints and to understand the complexity of the problems being confronted by an ever changing world.
+The Fund seeks to expose cadets to a potentially threatening world outside their walls and to encourage them to learn other languages, to appreciate other viewpoints and understand the complexity of the problems being confronted by an ever changing world.

-Since inception, dozens of cadets have benefited from this program.
-Click here to read about their experiences
+Since its inception, dozens of cadets have benefited from this program.

 Larry Morford- The epitome of a dedicated warrior